 Do any of these ideas align with your interests and talents?
 If you want to learn how to make money as a teenager online, the best way to get started is just to pick an idea and give it your best shot.
 Experience is often the best teacher, and you will learn as you go.
 Nothing like getting paid while you learn how to be an entrepreneur!

 When it comes to knowing how to make money as a teenager without a job, you have several options to consider.
 There are plenty of traditional businesses you can start-up to bring in money (lawn care, babysitting, pet-sitting).
 Or you can turn to the online opportunities we just covered.
 The key to making money is understanding how the business world works.
 Then figure out where you can jump in to offer products or services.

 Before we start listing more ideas for bringing in an income, it's essential to know the three things that go into every profitable business.
 If you can focus on these three steps, no matter where you decided to focus your efforts, you are increasing your chance for success.

 Once you find the need, deliver the value.
 Do the work to establish relationships with the audience—whether online or in person.
-Sure, you have to have a great product or service—a real solution, but it’s the relationship component that is likely to make them choose you instead of another business or service provider.
+Sure, you have to have a great product or service—a real solution.
+But it's the relationship component that is likely to make them choose you instead of another business or service provider.

-You may have the best business idea in the world, but if you never take action, you’ll never see a dime.
+You may have the best business idea in the world, but if you never take action, you'll never see a dime.
 The only way to succeed is to begin.
 Line up your action steps and get going now!
 You may stumble.
-You may experience some failure.
+You'll probably experience some failure.
 You may even have to start over and choose a new business idea.
-But if you stay focused on your goal of making money as a teen and keep going, you’ll be earning income before you know it.
+But if you stay focused on your goal of making money as a teen and keep going, you'll be earning income before you know it.